 All candidates must be wearing full school uniform (usual school rules apply for uniform, hair, make-up and jewellery) and bring the correct equipment with them.

 Morning examinations start at 9.30am and afternoon examinations start at 1.30pm, unless otherwise stated.

 Candidates must arrive 15 minutes prior to the examination start time at the designated meeting point.
-For all examinations taking place in the Sports Hall, candidates are required to assemble under the marquee outside until instructed to enter the Sports Hall by a teacher or exam invigilator.
+For all examinations taking place in the Sports Hall, candidates are required to assemble outside the rear of the Sports Hall until instructed to enter by a teacher or exam invigilator.
 For examinations which are taking place in other rooms, candidates should wait outside the room in silence until instructed to enter.
 Candidates are under exam conditions once at their designated meeting point and must remain silent.

 If a candidate arrives after the start of the examination, they may be allowed to enter the examination and sit the examination, however this is at the discretion of the school.